MobileMe Logo

 While Calendar has no trouble syncing your iCal calendars, it does not import your subscription calendars.
 I can't fathom why this is, but it sure is annoying to not have holidays visible.

-Aside from the different info panel (see photo, right), Calendar does maintain an interface virtually identical to iCal.
+Aside from the different info panel, Calendar does maintain an interface virtually identical to iCal.
 This means that Calendar shares the same flaw that I find with iCal - it has poor support for ToDo items.
 As a simple list, ToDo is horribly uncomplicated and hard to use.
 There's no way to attach a todo to an event, one can't postpone todo items, and there is no method to group tasks with multiple calendars.
 Nonetheless, Calendar does what it's supposed to do elegantly and without trouble.

 Contacts